Investigating the relationship between sleep and depression

 The living room has an advanced computer controlled light system which can recreate the brightness, color, and timing of sunlight (or artificial light) from any location on the earth, on any day of the year.
 This system makes it possible to create days that are longer or shorter than 24 hours, or 24 hours days that are synchronized with any time zone.
 It also holds great potential for exploring the use of bright light for treating depression and sleep disorders.

-The Sleep and Chronophysiology also has kitchen, family interview room, and a workshop for repairing equipment.
+The Sleep and Circadian Research Laboratory also has a kitchen, family interview room, and a workshop for repairing equipment.

-The Sleep and Chronophysiology Laboratory uses portable battery-powered sleep EEG data acquisition systems that are capable of recording data in the laboratory or at remote sites such as the inpatient facilities at the University of Michigan Hospital.
+The Sleep and Circadian Research Laboratory uses portable battery-powered sleep EEG data acquisition systems that are capable of recording data in the laboratory or at remote sites such as the inpatient facilities at the University of Michigan Hospital.